NishanthARao/ROS-Quadcopter-Simulation/README.md

 This should build the directory without any errors.
 If you find any errors, please check your steps with those mentioned here.

-Once installed, load the quadcopter into gazebo simulator
+Once installed, open another terminal and load the quadcopter into gazebo simulator
 ```
 roslaunch fly_bot Kwad_gazebo.launch
 ```